programmiri/exercism-typescript/README.md

-# exercism-typescript
+# Hi there 👋

- My solutions for the exercism.io Typescript path.
+This are my solutions for the [exercism.io](https://exercism.io/my/tracks) path for Typescript.
+You can find me on exercism as [programmiri](https://exercism.io/profiles/programmiri).